dinky1s/dogefaucet-list/README.md

 - Virwox - No actual free coins here, but a great exchange to get started in Cryptocurrencies.
 Can use Paypal to by SLLs and convert the SLLs to Bitcoins (BTC).
 Safe, secure and easy to use.
 Register here:     [Virwox.com](http://bit.cur.lv/Virwox)

 CashCoin
 - Free Cashcoin - this one pays instantly!
-[Free CashCoin](http://in.cur.lv/cashcoin)
+[Free CashCoin](http://cur.lv/7ur0y)

 MoonCoin
 - MoonFaucet - Rena Faucet, this one pays.
 May have to wait until you reach withdrawl limits, but they are small and easy.
 [Moon-faucet.tk](http://now.cur.lv/MoonFaucet)

 ZetaCoin
 - ZET for Free - this one pays instantly, amount varies depending upon price and pool quantity.
 [ZetaCoin](http://cur.lv/7q3rj)

+Cryptobuk
+- BUK - this one pays; revisit every 24hrs   [CryptoBUK](http://www.cryptobuck.com/)

+DevCoin

+-  DEVcoin - Another one that pays...usually 5 DEV per round.
+Make sure you look at the current round number in the upper right.
+You can only submit once per round.
+But rounds change very quickly so, it could be a couple times an hour that you can cash in.
+[DEVcoin](http://cur.lv/7ur4v)